patrickswijgman/lsp-extra.nvim/README.md

   -- Disable LSP semantic tokens, to prevent race conditions with Treesitter. disable_semantic_tokens = true,

-  -- Setup keymaps for LSP actions.
-  --
-  -- If you're like me and don't like the builtin LSP keymaps, this plugin provides a -- convenient way to set some or all of them. keymaps = {
   -- Set this to true to remove default LSP keymaps.
   --
   -- See `:h lsp-defaults-disable` for more info.
   --
-    -- For example 'grr' and 'gra' are mapped by default which does not play -- nicely if we want to map 'gr' to 'references' (see below). remove_defaults = true,
+  -- For example 'grr' and 'gra' are mapped by default which does not play -- nicely if we want to map 'gr' to 'references' (see below). remove_default_keymaps = true,

+  -- Setup keymaps for LSP actions.
+  --
+  -- If you're like me and don't like the builtin LSP keymaps, this plugin provides a -- convenient way to set some or all of them. keymaps = {
     -- Below is an example (Helix style) definition = "gd",
     type_definition = "gy",